 When Dilma Rousseff became president in 2011, she increased public spending.
 She raised the minimum wage and forced the state-run banks to lend more.
-At the same time, the central bank lowered the discount rate from 11.5% to 7.25%.
+At the same time, the central bank lowered the discount rate near the end of 2011.
 This triggered inflation, which Rousseff aggravated by cutting sales taxes and reducing prices on food, gasoline, and bus fares.

 Price controls hurt the profits of the state-owned oil company, Petrobras.
 Controls also hurt Brazil's formerly successful ethanol production.
 Business leaders curtailed investment in the face of such government intervention.
 This was only aggravated by problems in the government auctions of road and railway projects.
 Further interventions in the electricity and banking industries also exacerbated the economic situation.

 Thanks to this expansionary fiscal and monetary policy, inflation outpaced the newly raised wages.
 As a result, consumers cut back their spending.
-To curb inflation, the central bank raised interest rates in 2012, from 7.5% to 8%.
 This is the same type of stop-go monetary policy combined with wage-price controls that caused U.S. stagflation in the 1970s.

 In 2015, oil prices fell as the dollar strengthened.
-Oil is Brazil's primary export.
+Oil is one of Brazil's primary exports.
 As a result, Brazilian companies cut production and jobs.
 The value of Brazil's currency, the real, fell.
 A weaker currency raised prices of imports and increased inflation.

-In August 2016, Rousseff was impeached.
+In 2016, Rousseff was impeached.
 She was convicted for moving funds among government budgets.
-Former President Luiz Inacio Lula da Silva, known worldwide as Lula, was jailed for corruption.
+In 2017, former President Luiz Inacio Lula da Silva, known worldwide as Lula, was convicted for corruption, and entered prison in 2018.